+For the nine months ended September 30, 2014, the Company's investments in private companies were valued using one or a combination of the following valuation techniques: (i) public share price of private companies investments, discounted for a lack of marketability, (ii) recent sales price of private companies, discounted for any lack of marketability or liquidity due to an earn out or escrow agreement and (iii) discounted cash flow analysis.
 Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of the Company's investments may fluctuate from period to period.
 Additionally, the fair value of the Company's investments may differ from the values that would have been used had a ready market existed for such investments and may differ materially from the values that the Company may ultimately realize.

-As of both June 30, 2014 and June 30, 2013, the Company held a 6.7 percent equity interest in Lightfoot Capital Partners LP ("Lightfoot") and an11.1 percent equity interest in VantaCore Partners LP ("VantaCore").
-The following table summarizes the significant unobservable inputs that the Company used to value its portfolio investments categorized as Level 3 as of June 30, 2014.
-Please see the Asset Portfolio and Related Developments section of Management's Discussion and Analysis for more detail.
+As of both September 30, 2014 and December 31, 2013, the Company held a 6.7 percent equity interest in Lightfoot Capital Partners LP ("Lightfoot") and an11.1 percent equity interest in VantaCore Partners LP ("VantaCore").
+Please see Note 17 to these Consolidated Financial Statements and the Asset Portfolio and Related Developments section of Management's Discussion and Analysis for more detail relating to the sale of VantaCore on October 1, 2014.